-If someone told me about this in advance, I might have had a chance to run away.
-Who am I kidding?
-I would still fall in this very pitfall and be happy about it.
+If someone had told me about this in advance, I might have had a chance to avoid falling into this pitfall, but who am I kidding?
+I probably would have still fallen for it and been happy about it.

-So, you are a foreigner and you are thinking about doing your grad education in Japan.
-There are some things you should know before making the final decision.
-Here’s a three-item list of the things that I would recommend to consider.
+So, if you are a foreigner considering pursuing graduate education in Japan, there are some things you should know before making a final decision.
+Here’s a three-item list of things that I would recommend you consider.

 It requires more money than you imagine